keskad/pipelines-as-code-test-example-go-1/README.md

 ## What's contained in this project

 - main.go - is the main definition of the service, handler and client
-- proto - contains the protobuf definition of the API wqe
+- proto - contains the protobuf definition of the APIewqeqwe wqe
 ## Dependencies